The county is open for business and here to serve our community. More information

 Types of Hazardous Waste

-A waste is a material that you no longer need, want or use; it is something that is unusable or will be discarded, such as spent solvent.
-A waste is not something that you can and will use, such as leftover paint.
-A waste can be considered non-hazardous (which is exempt from hazardous waste regulations), partially exempt (eligible for reduced management requirements if managed in a certain way) or hazardous.
-A waste may be hazardous for several reasons:
+A waste is a material you no longer need, want or use.
+It is unusable or will be discarded, like spent solvent.
+A waste is not something you can and will use, like leftover paint.

 - It displays one or more of six hazardous characteristics.